HuntaBadday/HuntaBaddayCPUmod/README.md

 #### I/O
 The left of the device is the serial data output.\
-On the front, in order from left to right is the data I/O (LSB Right), chip select / enable, read, write, RS.\
+On the front, in order from left to right is the data I/O (LSB Right), chip select / enable, read, write, RS (register select).\
-On the right is a reset pin.
+On the right is a reset pin.\
+16 bit versions of the chip will have a second pin close to the RS, this will enable 16 bit mode.

 ### Data Input
 Writing to the chip while the RS pin is low will append data to the internal buffer.
+On the 16 bit versions of the chip, two bytes are appended to the internal buffer.

 ### Control Register
 The control register can be accessed while the RS pin is high.